 Cost of revenue includes the cost of producing and distributing inventories that are related to product sales.
-This also includes royalties payable to Takeda Pharmaceutical Company Limited, or Takeda, pursuant to the Takeda License Agreement (Refer to Note 4 for further details).
+This also includes royalties payable to Takeda Pharmaceutical Company Limited, or Takeda, pursuant to the Takeda License Agreement (Refer to Note 3 for further details).
 In addition, shipping and handling costs for product sales are recorded as incurred.
 Cost of revenue also includes costs related to excess or obsolete inventory adjustment charges.

 In connection with the FDA approvals of VOQUEZNA, VOQUEZNA TRIPLE PAK, and VOQUEZNA DUAL PAK, the Company began capitalizing inventory manufactured by or purchased from third parties.
 Prior to receiving FDA approvals, manufacturing costs related to inventory purchased were expensed as research and development expense and therefore are excluded from cost of revenue during the current periods.
-These previously expensed costs were not material.
+The exclusion of these previously expensed costs did not have a material impact on cost of revenue in the current periods.